GoDaddy Website Builder Review - Is GoDaddy Good?

 While using the Free plan only has two real drawbacks, they’re both pretty impactful.

 What you should strive to do is get your website — with your custom URL — published as soon as possible.
-This will allow it to age or “season,” and, hopefully, get indexed by Google quickly.
+This will allow it to mature and hopefully, get indexed by Google quickly.

 One key benefit of the Free plan is that it allows you to build your site and get a feel for the tool before you decide to purchase a paid plan.
 Unlike some other website builders, this free option isn’t limited in time.
-That means you can use the free version for five minutes, five days, or five years (but please try to move a bit faster than that) to optimize your site and make it look just the way you want before publishing it and stepping up to a paid plan.
+That means you can use the free version for as long as you need to optimize your site and make it look just the way you want before publishing it and stepping up to a paid plan.

 Who Is the Free Plan Best For?